 How Can I Get Legal Advice about My Rights as an Employee under the ACA?

-If you have additional questions, you can call the MFY Legal Services Workplace Justice Project Hotline at 212-417-3838 on Mondays or Tuesdays, between 2PM and 5PM.
+If you are a worker with additional questions, you can call the MFY Legal Services' Workplace Justice Project Hotline at 212-417-3838 on Mondays or Tuesdays, between 2PM and 5PM.